seL4/ci-actions/l4v-deploy/README.md

 - `xml`: the manifest file to update to
 - `preprocess`: if set, deploy for a preprocess bump instead of proof run
+- `manifeset`: The manifest file for deployment of preprocess updates.
+Must be either `devel.xml` (the default) or `mcs.xml`.
+Must not be set for non-preprocess updates.

 ## Environment